Treaty of Soldin (1466): War between Brandenburg and Pomerania

 On 8 May 1467, Mecklenburg and the Electorate of Saxony admonished the Pomeranian dukes to obey by the treaty and threatened them with an economical boycott, while the Hanseatic League, especially Lübeck, endorsed Stettin's refusal to pledge allegiance to Brandenburg.
 On 2 May 1468, Brandenburg sent a note to Stettin insisting on the implementation of the treaty and threatened with war, which eventually broke out in mid-July.
 Forces of Brandenburgian ally Mecklenburg crossed the Tollense river into Vorpommern, while Brandenburgian forces attacked from the South.
 In the following battles, Brandenburg sacked Löcknitz and Gartz (Oder) in July, and Mecklenburg sacked Altentreptow in early August.
 After further Brandenburgian and Mecklenburgian gains, Stralsund and Greifswald mediated a truce in late August.

 The truce however was not obeyed.
-Pomeranian forces invaded Brandenburgian territory and re-took Altentreptow on 7 or 8 September.
+Pomeranian forces invaded Brandenburgian territory and re-took Altentreptow by 8 September 1467.
 On 21 September, peace negotiations failed, and Meckenburg renewed her alliance with Brandenburg.
 In October, Pomeranian forces sacked Bahn and stormed Gartz, yet were repelled from the latter.
-On 12 December, the Pomeranian delegates Jaroslaw Barnekow, Bernd Broke and Klaus Goldbeck offer a peace at Prenzlau, but Brandenburg refused due to ongoing attacks by the Pomeranian forces.
-Negotiations at Prenzlau continue, and on 8 January 1469, the Pomeranian dukes Eric II and Wartislaw X swear in public on Prenzlau's marketplace to obey the treaty of Soldin, and that the duchy will pledge allegiance within the next eight days.
-On 15 January, some Pomeranian nobles actually give the oath to the elector, but Stettin openly refuses again in May, and is again backed by the Hanseatic League.
+On 12 December, the Pomeranian delegates Jaroslaw Barnekow, Bernd Broke and Klaus Goldbeck offered a peace at Prenzlau, but Brandenburg refused due to ongoing attacks by the Pomeranian forces.
+Negotiations at Prenzlau continued, and on 8 January 1469, the Pomeranian dukes Eric II and Wartislaw X swore in public on Prenzlau's marketplace to obey the treaty of Soldin, and that the duchy would pledge allegiance within the next eight days.
+On 15 January, some Pomeranian nobles actually gave the oath to the elector, but Stettin openly refused again in May, and was again backed by the Hanseatic League.
 The Pomeranian dukes meanwhile intrigued with the emperor to declare the Soldin treaty void.

 On 14 July 1469, the emperor issued a decree that nullified the treaty of Soldin, confirmed Pomerania's imperial immediacy and forbade Brandenburgian actions against the duchy.
 On the same day, Pomeranian forces invaded the Brandenburgian Neumark, but were defeated in the Battle of Schivelbein.
 On 25 July, the elector mounted a counter-offensive, reaching Ueckermünde on 30 July.
 The town, supported by Stralsund and Stettin, was besieged by combined Brandenburgian and Mecklenburgian forces until 10 August.
-On 21 October 1469, Pomerania and Mecklenburg conclude a peace treaty, and oblige themselves to maintain neutrality in case one of them is at war with Brandenburg.
-In May 1470, Eric II of Pomerania again invades the Neumark.
+On 21 October 1469, Pomerania and Mecklenburg concluded a peace treaty, and obliged themselves to maintain neutrality in case one of them was at war with Brandenburg.
+In May 1470, Eric II of Pomerania again invaded the Neumark.